Last update: September 16, 2017

 Incorporating in a place like this isn’t the move of a shady tax dodger looking for no requirements and the power to do whatever they please.
 And that’s not what your business needs, anyway.

 A few years ago, the island of Curacao, located off the coast of Venezuela, caught on to this idea and started charging a 2% tax.
 The government of Curacao realized that charging zero tax would attract the wrong crowd, so they threw in a small tax just to avoid adverse selection.

 If you’re a real business owner, you’re not going to worry about a 2% tax.
 Tax dodgers might.
 So one of the benefits of setting up in a smaller or lesser-known jurisdiction is that there’s at least some tax, making your business more legitimate.

 Another benefit is that these countries have a modern approach to international business solutions that often makes doing business very easy.

 For instance, I recently helped some people set up a bank account here in the Caucasus region.
 They said that, once they knew where to go, it was the fastest bank account opening they’ve ever done.
-That ease of doing business is true of the banks in a number of the countries in Eastern Europe.
+That ease of doing business is true of the banks in a number of countries in Eastern Europe.

 One final benefit of the lesser-known jurisdictions is that there are more services available to you.
 For example, it’s nearly impossible to get a merchant account in Hong Kong these days.
 And it’s getting more and more difficult to open a bank account in general.
 Hong Kong has gotten so big that it doesn’t need your money anymore; smaller jurisdictions still do.